ncale/farcaster-ens-bot/README.md

-# gm_bot
+# Farcaster ENS Bot

 ## Introduction

-`gm_bot` is an automated messaging bot designed to cast a 'gm 🪐' message in Warpcast every day at a scheduled time.
-The bot operates continuously as long as the system remains online.
-It leverages [Neynar API](https://docs.neynar.com/) and is built using [@neynar/nodejs-sdk](https://www.npmjs.com/package/@neynar/nodejs-sdk).
+The Farcaster ENS Bot @...WIP... casts anytime a popular Farcaster user switches their Farcaster username from their default fname to an owned '.eth' name.
+More about Farcaster usernames [here](https://docs.farcaster.xyz/learn/what-is-farcaster/usernames).
+This bot leverages [Neynar API](https://docs.neynar.com/) and is built using [@neynar/nodejs-sdk](https://www.npmjs.com/package/@neynar/nodejs-sdk).

 ## Prerequisites